paul-nechifor/lemon-cake/readme.md

 ## Planning

+These are some of the things I plan to do, ordered by priority and bunched into groups.

+- How about you curate this list of things to do?

+- Get rid of the entrap bullshit.

 - Shouldn't macros be evaluated at parse time?

-Idea:
-    - Why not have tests right next to the code.
+- Idea: Why not have tests right next to the code.
 Why separate code and tests?
   The building code can eliminate the tests.

-These are some of the things I plan to do, ordered by priority and bunched into groups.

-- Get rid of the entrap bullshit.

 - Call functions in comp in reverse order (last first).